ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

 ## New AxisGoalChecker Plugin

 A new goal checker plugin, `AxisGoalChecker`, has been added to provide path-direction-aware goal checking.
-Unlike distance-based goal checkers, `AxisGoalChecker` projects the robot’s position onto the path direction defined by the last segment of the path, allowing independent tolerances along the path (`along_path_tolerance`) and perpendicular to it (`cross_track_tolerance`).
+Unlike distance-based goal checkers, `AxisGoalChecker` projects the robot's position onto the path direction defined by the last segment of the path, allowing independent tolerances along the path (`along_path_tolerance`) and perpendicular to it (`cross_track_tolerance`).

 Key parameters: